 The Exact Email Format I Discovered That Increases Click-Through Rate

 Do you know that there’s a way to craft your email to get readers to click through to your blog post, or whatever link is contained in the email?

-While testing with my subscribers, I discovered that a particular kind of email had a click-through rate that was above what I normally had.
+While testing with my subscribers and working on how to build an email list fast, I discovered that a particular kind of email had a click-through rate that was above what I normally had.

 I noticed this style of writing emails from a popular influencer.
 Most times, I couldn’t help but click the link contained in his email after reading.

 The email wasn’t even that long.
 At first glance, I actually thought that there was little or no effort put into creating it.